JonesHong/tus-standalone-server/README.md

  }
  ```
  * **isRandomFileName**:
-     If it set by false, will cause filename unique.
+     If it is set to false, it will not allow the upload of files with the same name even if the content of the file is different.
  * **splitFileByMIMEType**:
-     It can split file to there folder by MIMEType.
+     Sort the files into their respective folders according to their MIME Type.
  * **splitFileByFunctionality**:
-     It can split file to there folder by functionality.
+     Sort the files into their respective folders according to their functions.

 ## Example